 If your child has a problem with anger, anger management can help him get control over his temper.
-Talking treatments such as CBT or counselling can work with anger management.
-They can also teach your child practical skills to use when he feels angry.
+Talking treatments like CBT, behaviour therapy or counselling can work with anger management.
+Therapists can also teach your child practical skills to use when he feels angry.

-Stress management and relaxation training can also be a part of learning to manage anger.
+Stress management and relaxation training can also help young people learn to manage anger.

-Young people with low self-esteem can have a lot of negative thoughts about themselves, which are linked with negative emotions including sadness, anxiety, guilt and anger.
-This can lead to mental health problems such as depression.
+Young people with low self-esteem can have a lot of negative thoughts about themselves, which are linked to negative emotions including sadness, anxiety, guilt and anger.
+This can lead to mental health problems like depression.

 Low self-esteem can also affect a young person’s social relationships and schoolwork.

 If your child suffers from low self-esteem, you could look into online therapy or books that explain how to boost self-esteem.
 Talking about therapy options with your GP is always a good idea too.

 Family therapists work with your child and the people who are important to your child, especially family members.
 This can be really useful because close relationships are often the way to help someone recover from difficulties and improve life.

 During a family therapy session, a family therapist encourages family members to think about each other’s viewpoints, experiences and beliefs, find constructive ways of supporting each other and solve problems together.

 Art, music and dance/movement therapy are all forms of psychotherapy that can help your child cope with emotional, relationship or behaviour problems.

 Mental health professionals use these therapies to help your child understand, communicate or express herself in new and more positive ways.